Availity/availity-workflow/packages/availity-workflow/README.md

 #### options

 ##### `--dry-run`
+- Disables committing files to git
+- Disables creating a git tag

 ### `profile`
 Analyze Webpack bundles and find what is contributing their sizes.
 This command generates an html graphical chart that automatically opens in the browser as well as a text summary report in the console.